-If your or your dependent's life claim is at least \$10,000, Unum will make available to the beneficiary a retained asset account (the Unum Security Account).
+If your life claim is at least \$10.000.
+Unum will make available to the beneficiary a retained asset account (the Unum Security Account).

 Payment for the life claim may be accessed by writing a draft in a single sum or drafts in smaller sums.
 The funds for the draft or drafts are fully guaranteed by Unum.